-The new airmobile mortar combat system based on the2 tracked weapons carrier was shown for the first time at Eurosatory 2006.
-The complete system, including mortar carrier, and command vehicles were on display.
+The new airmobile mortar combat system based on the Rheinmetall Defense Wiesel 2 tracked weapons carrier was shown for the first time at Eurosatory 2006.
+The complete system, including mortar carrier, reconnaissance and command vehicles were on display.
 The system is air transportable as a sling load underneath a CH-53 or in a C-130 or C-160 aircraft.
 The mortar carrier is equipped with externally mounted mortar firing standard or specially developed ammunition reaching a range of up to 8 km.
 The armored, NBC protected vehicle has accommodation for a crew of three.
 It has a three-dimensional positioning and heading system enabling autonomous operation.

 The mortar barrel laying system uses automatic compensation to correct barrel laying after each shot.
 Up to three rounds can be fired within 20 seconds of receiving the firing order.
 The unit operates a two-vehicle command and control element called Joint Fire Support Team, (JFST), equipped with an extendable surveillance system, comprising a high-resolution CCD camera, a 3rd generation FLIR, laser pointer and rangefinder for tactical reconnaissance operations.